rails-girls-summer-of-code/summer-of-code/blog/_posts/2013-06-13-students-selection.md

 We are proud to say that we have received 80 applications from over 140 students from <a href="http://railsgirlssummerofcode.org/students">all over the world</a>.
-Amongst them some are outstandingly well prepared, some come with an amazing support network from coaches and local communities, some include outright moving personal stories.
+Among them some are outstandingly well prepared, some come with an amazing support network from coaches and local communities, some include outright moving personal stories.